cashTangoTangoCash/orgFixLinks/README.md

-# orgFixLinks, a Python Utility
+# orgFixLinks.py, a Python Command-Line Utility

-**20161219: code under construction; currently debugging**

 Be sure to check out
 the [wiki](https://github.com/cashTangoTangoCash/orgFixLinks/wiki).
 There is a cookbook section.

-This is a script in this category: <http://orgmode.org/worg/org-tools/>
+This is a script aspriring to be in this category: <http://orgmode.org/worg/org-tools/>

 I wrote over *800 org files*, which reside on my local disk.
 They consist of simple notes with links to websites and other files on local disk.  **_Broken